andrew henderson menu

 Americans are limited in how much they are able to structure in foreign locations and truly benefit from tax-neutral environments.

-Hence, if they aren’t going to fully commit to relinquishing their US citizenship, it often makes sense to keep a portion of their cash wealth within American jurisdiction.
+Hence, if they aren’t going to fully commit to relinquishing their US citizenship, it often makes sense to keep a portion of their cash wealth within an American jurisdiction.

 If there is no hiding from the taxman, you might as well keep it easily accessible for your day-to-day use.